Solar Topics Reno Residents Ask About the Most

 What Makes a Property Suitable For a Solar Installation

 Reno is a fantastic candidate for solar power.
-We typically have over 300 days per year of sunshine.
-There are, however, some factors that should be considered when looking at solar power for your home.
+Nevada typically has over 300 days per year of sunshine.
+There are, however, some factors to consider when looking at solar power for your home.

 (2) Shading and shadows affect the efficiency of your system, so less is better!

 (3) The roof is in good condition (you don’t want to install solar on 20-year-old shingles).

 (4) You need to use enough energy for solar to benefit you.
 At Go Solar Group, we have found that around 6,000 watts a year is where people start to see the most savings.
 To better understand the process, learn how to go solar.

 The Cost of a Reno Solar Install